-An order of income withholding can be issued by a court or, in some states, by the child support enforcement agency.
-An agency can use other collection methods as well, such as seizing federal or state income tax refunds, attaching bank accounts and suspending driver’s licenses.
+An order of income withholding (for wage garnishment) can be issued by a court or, in some states, by the child support enforcement agency.
+An agency can use other collection methods as well, such as seizing federal or state income tax refunds, attaching bank accounts, and suspending driver’s licenses.

 Child support enforcement can be accomplished even if the non-custodial parent has relocated to another state.
 Every state has adopted some version of the Uniform Interstate Support Enforcement Act, which makes cooperation among child support enforcement agencies possible.